 Where to get help

 Australia has a Consulate in the Czech Republic headed by an Honorary Consul.
-The Consulate provides limited consular assistance which does not include the issue of Australian passports.
-The Consulate is able to issue a provisional travel document for travel to the Australian Embassy in Poland where you can obtain full consular assistance.
-Details for the Australian Embassy in Poland are:
+The Consulate provides limited consular assistance, which doesn't include the issuing of Australian passports.
+If your passport is lost or stolen, the Consulate can issue a provisional travel document for travel to the Australian Embassy in Warsaw, Poland, where you can obtain full consular assistance.

 Australian Embassy, Warsaw